bsbiro/bsbiro.github.io/_projects/2021-01-01-recycling-bins.md

 layout: project
 title: recycling bins
 description: recycling bins made of uniform containers and various lids for different types of litter
-summary: summary
+summary: recycling bins made of uniform containers and various lids for different types of litter
-category: product design
+category: individual
 ---

 description